hellowac/conda-zh-cn/cn_docs/source/dev-guide/api/conda/common/io/index.rst

    :param stdout: capture target for sys.stdout, one of STRING, None, or file-like object
    :param stderr: capture target for sys.stderr, one of STRING, STDOUT, None, or file-like object

-   :Yields: *CapturedText* --
+   :生成器: *CapturedText* --

          has attributes stdout, stderr which are either strings, None or the corresponding file-like function argument.

 .. py:function:: argv(args_list)